JaredWright/BinaryClock/README.md

-# Arduino Binary Wall Clock
+# AIS Denver Binary Wall Clock

-Documentation and pictures coming soon
+Source code and PCB design for the AIS Denver Binary Wall Clock.
+This project is still a work in progress.